mmckechney/SqlBuildManager/docs/massively_parallel.md

 - EventHub Namespace and EventHub (`{prefix}eventhubnamespace` and `{prefix}eventhub` respectively) - used for progress event tracking in Kubernetes and can also be used for Batch
 - Key Vault (`{prefix}keyvault`) - used to store the secrets to access the storage account, service bus, event hub and databases at runtime
 - Managed Identity (`{prefix}identity`) - the identity used by both Kubernetes and Batch to access the secrets in the Key Vault
-- AKS Cluster (`{prefix}aks`) - a managed Kubernetes cluster with 2 worker nodes for running container database builds.
+- AKS Cluster (`{prefix}aks`) - a managed Kubernetes cluster with 2 worker nodes for running Kubernetes pods database builds.
 You can increase the worker node count as needed.
 - Batch Account (`{prefix}batchacct`) - a Batch account used to process database builds.
 Pre-configured with two applications `SqlBuildManagerLinux` and `SqlBuildManagerWindows` that have the local build of the console app uploaded to each respective OS target.
 Also pre-configured to use the Managed Identity
 - 2 Azure SQL Servers (`{prefix}sql-a` and `{prefix}sql-b`) each with `-testDatabaseCount` number of databases.These can be used for integration testing from `SqlBuildManager.Console.ExternalTest.csproj`